cyber-carpentry/group1-machine-learning-project/README.md

   *`apt-get install python-opencv` (You don't need this steps after 10:00am July 26, 2019)

-   *which country choose "2", which time zone choose "105" (for some reasons, opencv can't be built into an image)
+   *which country choose "2", which time zone choose "105"

  `cd ../newimages/`